puffythedev/puffythedev/README.md

 # SkyOPG
-- have you seen anyone that breaks code in 5 seconds, it's me!
+- have you seen anyone that breaks code in less than 5 seconds, it's me!
 # about
 - name: mohammad
 - age: 15